higoncesar/canvas-flappy-bird/README.md

 <h1 align="center">Challenges and Learnings</h1>

-The bigger challenger was learning how to solve collision problem and the criate "infinity" obstacles (pairs pipes).
-But all of this is more easy when understand and account frames per seconds (FPS);
+The bigger challenger was learning how to solve collision problem and the create "infinity" obstacles (pairs pipes).
+But it's all easier to solve when understand and account frames per seconds (FPS);

 <h1 align="center">FeedBack</h1>